 ii.
 Applicants must be a member of the American Academy of Optometry (AAO), whether as a Fellow or Candidate.

+iii.
 One fellowship of $4,000 will be awarded annually.

-a.
-Cover page with project title, institution and address, name, including degree(s), and title for faculty member with contact information.
+- Cover page with project title, institution and address, name, including degree(s), and title for faculty member with contact information.

-b.
-Research plan:
+- Research plan:

 - Statement of problem

 - Experimental design

 - Relevance of problem to clinical optometry, vision science, or eye related public health

 - Plans for publication

-c.
-Budget explanation
+- Budget explanation

 Note: Nominal research subject payments are allowable.

-d.
-Helsinki declaration (required only if human subjects involved)
+5. Helsinki declaration (required only if human subjects involved)

 also indicates the proposal was reviewed and meets with the standards of the institution.

-Applications will receive a confirmation by e-mail from the AAOF within three business days of receipt.
+v.
+Applications and supporting materials should be emailed to AAOAwards@aaoptom.org and include the words BSK + last name of applicant in the subject line of the email.Applications will receive a confirmation by e-mail from the AAOF within three business days of receipt.
 If you do not receive a confirmation, contact the AAOF office to ensure the application is on file.

-Funds support research conducted for a period up to one year.
+vii.
 The AAOF is a non-profit organization; as such our policy is not to cover any indirect costs associated with research grants for any of our programs.
 This policy applies uniformly to all award recipients.

+viii.
 Recipients must submit a final report of their research findings no later than August 1st of the year after funding was awarded or the applicant and/or institution become ineligible for funding the subsequent year.
 The preferred submission is an article in a form suitable for publication.